o-o-overflow/dc2019q-chainedrsa/README.md

       lambda(N) is the lcm of (p-1), (q-1), not the multiplication of (p-1) and (q-1).

-  3. The paper's solution need to be edited because of the use of lcm 4.
+  3. The paper's solution need to be edited because of the use of lcm.

   4. And you need to add optimizations to improve the performance.